-To minimize the power consumption of the DS1922L/ DS1922T, the RTC oscillator should be turned off when these devices are not in use.
+To minimize the power consumption of a DS1922E, the RTC oscillator should be turned off when the device is not in use.
 The oscillator on/off bit is located in the RTC Control register.
 This register also includes the EHSS bit, which determines whether the sample rate is specified in seconds or minutes.